Eledmunds15/DataStructures-Algorithms-Python/README.md

 - Insertion and removal of elements can be performed from either the front or the rear.
 Thus, it no longer follows FIFO

 ## Ciruclar Queue
-Circular queus are extended versions of regular queues, where the last element is connected to the first element.
+Circular queues are extended versions of regular queues, where the last element is connected to the first element.
 Solves the problem of having non-usable empty space in the data structure (e.g. after a while the data structure will have empty space is indexes 0, 1, 2 as elements are dequeued).

 Circular Queue Operations:
 - Two pointers FRONT and REAR